GoogleCloudPlatform/spanner-migration-tool/README.md

-***WARNING: HarbourBridge is currently under development, and not all modules have been checked in yet.
+***WARNING: HarbourBridge is currently under development, and not all modules have been merged yet.
 In short, it probably won't compile right now.
 Please check back later.
 Or take a look at [pending pull requests](https://github.com/cloudspannerecosystem/harbourbridge/pulls).***